Acton Lawn Grubs Control Services

 Massachusetts Pesticide Regulations & Professional Licensing for Grub Control Services

 All commercial grub control in Acton must comply with Massachusetts Department of Agricultural Resources (MDAR) regulations.
-Applicators require Category 3A Ornamental & Turf licensing, which involves passing a certification exam covering grub biology and IPM.
-License renewal requires 10 continuing education units (CEUs) every 5 years.
-Federal EPA registration and restricted use pesticide (RUP) protocols apply for certain products.
-Applicators must maintain commercial liability insurance (minimum $1M), environmental impairment coverage, and worker compensation.
-Detailed application logs, weather records, and incident reports are mandatory.
-For regulatory guidance, contact:
+Applicators require a Category 36 (Turf and Ornamental Horticulture) license, which mandates passing a certification exam covering grub biology, IPM, and environmental protection.
+Continuing education of 10 contact hours per 3-year cycle is required.
+Federal EPA registration is necessary for Restricted Use Pesticides (RUPs) such as imidacloprid.
+Applicators must maintain 1M per occurrence general liability insurance and environmental impairment coverage.
+Detailed application logs, adverse incident reporting, and effectiveness monitoring are mandatory.
+For large-scale applications, environmental impact assessments and IPM plans are required.

 Acton Board of Health Guidelines for Safe Pesticide Application & Public Health Protection